JNRowe/versionah/doc/alternatives.rst

 shtool
 ------

-shtool_ provides a great version management applet, one which I used for a number of years in certain projects [#]_ .
-Unfortunately, the output formats are hard-coded in the script making it very difficult to use in most of the projects I work on.
+shtool_ provides a great version management applet, one which I used for many years in various projects [#]_.
+Unfortunately, the output formats are hard-coded in the script making it extremely difficult to use in the projects I work on.

-A few ideas have been borrowed from ``shtool``, and `versionah` should be seen as a homage to the version applet from ``shtool``.
+A few ideas have been borrowed from ``shtool``, and :program:`versionah` should be seen as a homage to the version applet from ``shtool``.

-If you don’t need the template support of `versionah` and find the other functionality ``shtool`` provides useful then I’d strongly recommend using ``shtool``.
+If you don’t need the template support of :program:`versionah` and find the other functionality ``shtool`` provides useful, then I’d strongly recommend using ``shtool``.
 There is little point depending on two external projects when one can suffice.

-Since version 0.8.0 it has been possible to parse ``shtool`` generated files, and you can write ``shtool``-compatible files with v0.14.0 and later.
+Since version 0.8.0 of :program:`versionah` it has been possible to parse ``shtool`` generated files [#]_.
+You can also write ``shtool``-compatible files with :program:`versionah` v0.14.0 and later [#]_, see the :option:`versionah bump --shtool` documentation.

+.. rubric:: Footnotes

-.. [#] According to the `shtool ChangeLog`_ I used it at least as far back as 2004 when I contributed M4_ support.
+.. [#] According to the `shtool ChangeLog`_ I used it at least as far back as 2004 when I contributed M4_ support, and I didn’t spike :program:`versionah` until 2011.

+.. [#] 0.8.0 was the release I cut to as I started to migrate existing projects that used ``shtool``.

+.. [#] 0.14.0 was the release I cut to support a project that didn’t want to migrate to :program:`versionah`, when I had become accustomed to its interface in the intervening three months.

 .. _mail: jnrowe@gmail.com
 .. _shtool: http://www.gnu.org/software/shtool/shtool.html